 The requirements for TITP trainees for LTC are different from EPA.
 The TITP trainees for LTC are supposed to satisfy the following two requirements: 1) Japanese language proficiency equivalent to N4 of JLPT (N3, when they move on to the second year of TITP-LTC trainee); and 2) work experience of LTC or similar tasks in other countries.
-The Japan International Trainee and Skilled Worker Cooperation Organization (JITCO) shows eligibility for TITP trainees in terms of work experience as follows (JITCO, n.d.): (1) A person who has experience in a foreign country (country other than Japan) working in a care worker facility for older persons or persons with disabilities or in homes, etc. performing care for activities of daily living, functional training, etc.; (2) a person who completed a nursing course or has nursing qualification in a foreign country; or (3) a person who has been certified as a care worker by a foreign government.
+The Japan International Trainee and Skilled Worker Cooperation Organization (JITCO) shows eligibility for TITP trainees in terms of work experience as follows (JITCO, n.d.): (1) A person who has experience in a foreign country (country other than Japan) working in a care worker facility for older persons or persons with disabilities or in homes, etc. performing care for activities of daily living, functional training, etc.; (2) a person who has been certified as a care worker by a foreign government.
 In the Philippines, there are very few people who fulfil category (1), while many people can satisfy category (2) because of the excessive supply of nurses in the Philippines who are trained to work overseas.
 The problem is category (3), as it has not been officially endorsed whether or not TESDA's certification of caregiver can be considered as satisfying its requirements.